Master's Degree in Food and Nutrition Sciences

 - Biological functionality of dietary bioactive compounds in age-related pathologies including neurodegeneration and cognitive decline

 - Hormone influence on fat metabolism, body composition and dietary intake, site-specific differences in adipose tissue metabolism

 - Diabetes (conducted in collaboration with the OHIO Diabetes Institute)

 - Effect of dietary and lifestyle behaviors and patterns (including overall diet, physical activity, social network, stress and/or sleep) on cardiovascular and diabetes endpoints

 - Characterization of the quality characteristics of the pawpaw, a local native fruit

 Graduate Diabetes Certificate

-The Division of Food and Nutrition Sciences graduate program houses the graduate diabetes certificate.
-For more information about this certificate, please follow this link:
+This graduate program houses the graduate diabetes certificate.
+Learn more about this certificate: